Inland Northwest Musicians

 Freedom from Fear

-Inland Northwest Musicians are so excited to perform this patriotic piece alongside the Lincoln Portrait, the Fanfare for the Common Man, This is My Country, America, and Stars and Stripes Forever.
+Inland Northwest Musicians are so excited to perform this patriotic piece alongside the Lincoln Portrait, the Fanfare for the Common Man, This is My Country, America, and the Stars and Stripes Forever.
 Please join us in celebrating the 250th anniversary of the United States in Baker City, Oregon or Pendleton, Oregon.

 The Lincoln Portrait - Aaron Copland